Instead of quickly applying for a job, take time to do the job search 2 step method.

 You find a job online and modify your resume to showcase the most important qualifications you have for the job and send a thoughtfully crafted cover letter that explains why you want to work at that company (this requires you’ve done research and know more than the company’s name).

-If you can find a strong ally, supporter, cheerleader, or advocate inside the company will that increase the odds of your resume getting reviewed?
-It is called an employee referral and it is powerful.
+Finding a strong ally, advocate, or informant inside the company with an opening will increase the odds of your resume getting reviewed.
+It is called an employee referral, and it is powerful.

 Employee referrals are the top source of new hires and have been for a long time! (since at least 2012 CareerXroads source of hiring study )